Hi I’m Nic, and I have a confession. I lost who I was.

 Section 1 - Losing My Who

 As a junior Australian Rules footballer I was showered in accolades.
 Due to the good fortune of an early growth spurt and an endless source of energy I dominated the competition.
 The words of affirmation I received over my talent warmed my soul.
 I oriented my whole identity around my ability.

-It led to two challenges: one, to figure out who I was and two, how to deal with this shame that consumed me.
+It led to two challenges.
+One, to figure out who I was.
+Two, how to deal with this shame that consumed me.
 As a rascal teenager I approached overcoming shame the only way I knew how - by creating excuses.
-I began pretending like I didn’t care and became a massive partier.
+I began pretending like I didn’t care.
+I became a massive partier.
 How could anyone fault me when they saw how much fun I was having on the weekend?

 Unfortunately, to live the life of the party, is to live at the peril of other people’s opinions.
 Not only do you need to make sure you get invited to the parties, but to gain the validation I needed and to show how much fun I was having, my behaviour became more and more reckless.
 My Instagram had become renown for Jackass type videos, every night out became another opportunity to entertain.